CanonicalLtd/maas-docs/en/manage-cli-advanced.md

 !!!
 Note: The register command is only needed if the rack controller is not being added to a system that already houses a region controller.

-You will be asked for the URL of the region controller.
+You will be asked for the URL of the region API server.
 If you provide a hostname ensure it is resolvable.
 Next, you will be prompted for the secret key that is stored in file `/var/lib/maas/secret` on the region controller.